-Other non-reportable segment comprise operations related to the aviation leather industry.
-This segment do not meet the quantitative thresholds for reporting segments in 2017 and 2016.
+Other non-reportable segment comprise operations related to the aviation leather industry, furniture leather industry and the Company's operations.
+This segment do not meet the quantitative thresholds for reporting segments in 2018 and 2017.

 Segment assets and liabilities information are neither included in the internal management reports nor provided regularly to the CODM.
 Hence, no disclosure is made on segment asset and liability.